affilinoanvesh/trafficnz/README.md

 # SEO Boost Service - New Zealand

-A modern, fast, and SEO-optimized website built with Astro.js for providing SEO ranking boost services.
+A modern, fast, and SEO-optimised website built with Astro.js for providing SEO ranking boost services.

 ## 🚀 Features